salcosta/vsc-servicenow-sync/README.md

 1. From the working folder which is set up with a ServiceNow instance, open the Command Palette (Ctrl+Shift+P).
 2. Select 'SN Sync: Sync Table'.
-3. Select the table name from the Quick Pick List.
+3. Select the table from the Quick Pick List.

 A folder will be created in the root workspace folder and will contain a `service-now.json` file.
 You may override the default settings by changing this file directly.